Tools

 3. Induction-Compatible

-What are the Cons of Ceramic Cookware?
+What are the Considerations of Ceramic Cookware?

-While you can find high-quality ceramic cookware made of 5-ply stainless steel or hard-anodized aluminum, that’s not always the case: many ceramic pans are made with a non-anodized aluminum base, which can warp and scratch more easily.
 Just like with any cookware, make sure to do a little research before purchasing a ceramic pan to make sure you’re getting something durable and relatively long-lasting.

 2. Shorter Lifespan

-3. Extremely Delicate Coating
+3. Delicate Coating

-The coating on a ceramic pot or pan tends to be more brittle than other types of coatings, which means it can be more susceptible to scratches and other forms of wear and tear.
+The coating on a ceramic pot or pan tends to be more fragile than other types of coatings, which means it can be more susceptible to scratches and other forms of wear and tear.
 This applies to high-heat cooking, as well—some ceramic pans are marketed as safe for high heat cooking, but sustained use over high heat can actually cause the ceramic coating to break down more quickly.

 Ready to Shop?